xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 ### DPA

 In all the NCS5500 products, we use an abstraction layer between the IOS XR and the hardware.
-For the operator perspective, this function can be represented by the DPA (Data Plane Abstraction).
-When a route, a next-hop is added or removed, it goes through the DPA.
+From an operator perspective, this function can be represented by the DPA (Data Plane Abstraction).
+When a route or a next-hop info is added or removed, it goes through the DPA.
 It's also true for ACLs.

-The following show command is used to monitor the number of operation and current status.
+The following show command are used to monitor the number of operation and current status.

 <div class="highlighter-rouge">
 <pre class="highlight">